-A1: CHFA will not perform onsite physical inspections until December 31, 2020 or until a time that a determination has been made that it is safe for staff, residents and owners to resume physical inspections.
+A1: CHFA will not perform onsite physical inspections until September 30, 2021 or until a time that a determination has been made that it is safe for staff, residents and owners to resume physical inspections.
 However, Spectrum has been and will continue to perform file reviews remotely for the foreseeable future.
-If your project is scheduled to be audited in 2020, Spectrum will contact the owner/agent and provide guidance on how to submit files electronically.
-Owners will not be penalized for not performing tenant income re-certifications for the period beginning April 1, 2020, and ending December 31, 2020.
+If your project is scheduled to be audited, Spectrum will contact the owner/agent and provide guidance on how to submit files electronically.
+Owners will not be penalized for not performing tenant income re-certifications for the period beginning April 1, 2020, and ending September 30, 2021.